-Therefore, extending on Kawahara & Sano (2014) (and, to a lesser extent, other previous experimental studies on rendaku and Lyman's Law (Ihara et al., 2009; Kawahara, 2012; Vance, 1980)), the current experiment tests the effects of Identity Avoidance on those words that already violate Lyman's Law.
+Therefore, extending on Kawahara and Sano (2014) (and, to a lesser extent, other previous experimental studies on rendaku and Lyman's Law (Ihara et al., 2009; Kawahara, 2012; Vance, 1980)), the current experiment tests the effects of Identity Avoidance on those words that already violate Lyman's Law.
 The primary question is whether, when rendaku violates both Identity Avoidance and Lyman's Law, it would be judged to be worse than when it violates only Lyman's Law.
-The experiment shows that Japanese speakers judge the simultaneous violation of Identity Avoidance and Lyman's Law as worse than a mere violation of Lyman's Law.
+The experiment shows that Japanese speakers judge the simultaneous violation of Identity Avoidance and Lyman's Law.
 The uniformity assumption is therefore shown not to hold.

 The current experiment was a two-way forced-choice wug-test (Berko, 1958) on rendaku, testing the effect of Identity Avoidance at the CV moraic level on those words that violate Lyman's Law.
-Identity Avoidance at the moraic level-not at the consonantal level-was tested, because CV sequences constitute an important phonological unit in Japanese; i.e. the mora (Ito, 1989; Kubozono, 1989; Labrune, 2012).4 The current experiment also tests the locality of Identity Avoidance and Lyman's Law.
-The experiment built on a naturalness judgment study by Kawahara (2012), itself being a follow-up study of Ihara et al. (2009), and Vance (1980) in particular (see also Kawahara to appear for a recent review of the experimental studies of rendaku).
+Identity Avoidance at the moraic level-not at the consonantal level-was tested, because CV sequences constitute an important phonological unit in Japanese; i.e. the mora (Ito, 1989; Kubozono, 1989; Labrune, 2012).4 The current experiment also tested the locality of Identity Avoidance and Lyman's Law.
+The experiment built on a naturalness judgment study by Kawahara (2012), itself being a follow-up study of Ihara et al. (2009), and Vance (1980) in particular (see also Kawahara, in press for a recent review of the experimental studies of rendaku).